-The important role of education to build and sustain democratic societies is widely recognized and often embedded in national education laws and policies of many countries.
+The important role of education to build and sustain democratic societies is widely recognized and embedded in national education laws and policies of many countries.
 However, there is often a discrepancy between policies and their implementation in practice.

 Partnerships with national educational authorities

-To ensure that we achieve our mission to bridge the gap between education policy and its implementation in practice.
-We have worked closely with national education authorities when designing and implementing projects, based on Council of Europe recommendations and standards.
+To ensure that we achieve our mission to bridge the gap between policy and practice, EWC worked closely with national education authorities when designing and implementing projects based on Council of Europe recommendations and national policies.

 Recent EWC contributions to policy